-For the year to 31 May 2014 the FTSE All-Share Index rose by 8.9% (in total return terms).
-Over the same period the Net Asset Value for the Income Portfolio was ahead by 6.0% whilst that of the Growth Portfolio gained 9.3% (again both in total return terms).
-This was the first year, since the launch of F&C Managed Portfolio Trust in 2008, that the Income Portfolio had generated returns that lagged those of the principal benchmark.
-Encouragingly, the Growth Portfolio was slightly ahead of the FTSE All-Share Index in the year under review and both portfolios are ahead of the benchmark over five years.
+For the year to 31 May 2015 the FTSE All-Share Index rose by 7.5% (in total return terms).
+Over the same period the Net Asset Value for the Income Portfolio was ahead by 10.0% whilst that of the Growth Portfolio gained 12.8% (again both in total return terms).
+This was a welcome return to form for the Income Portfolio which underperformed the benchmark last year.
+It has outperformed the benchmark in six of the seven financial years since launch in 2008.
+The Growth Portfolio has outperformed the benchmark in each of the last three financial years and it is encouraging that both portfolios are ahead of the FTSE All-Share Index over one, three and five years.

-For comparative purposes the FTSE Equity Investment Instruments Index (which is the Investment Companies sector index and effectively the universe that both portfolios are chosen from) rose by 6.9% over the year under review (also in total return terms).
-The FTSE World (ex UK) Index (adjusted back into sterling and in total return terms) also rose by 6.9%.
-This index represents a proxy for global equities where the Investment Companies sector has a bias, with over half its assets invested overseas.
+As can be seen from the chart above the average sector discount for Investment Companies (excluding private equity, property and hedge funds) was largely unchanged over the year.
+For comparative purposes the FTSE Equity Investment Instruments Index (being the Investment Companies sector index and effectively the universe from which both portfolios are chosen from) rose by 13.0% over the year (also in total return terms).
+The FTSE World (ex UK) Index (adjusted back into sterling and in total return terms) rose by 16.7%.
+This index is a useful proxy for global equities where the Investment Company sector has over half its assets invested.
+The key driver behind the sector performance and global equities was the return recorded by the US (which accounts for well over 50% of the Index by market value).
+A number of very large global trusts, in which neither portfolio has holdings, did well in share price terms due to large weightings in the US and this was a key factor in the sector's strong relative performance.

-What were the key influences behind performance?